aappleby/hancho/README.md

 Like Ninja, it knows nothing about your build tools and is only trying to assemble and run commands as fast as possible.

-Unlike Ninja, you don't need a separate build rule invocation for every single output file.
+Unlike Ninja, you can use glob("*.cpp") and such to make things far less verbose.

 Like Bazel, you invoke build rules by calling them as if they were functions with keyword arguments.